open-horizon/exchange-api/README.md

     - Ensure that no changes are needed to the /etc/horizon/exchange/config.json file
 - Sniff test the new container : `curl -sS -w %{http_code} https://<exchange-host>/v1/admin/version`

+## Building the Container for a Branch

+To build an exchange container with code that is targeted for a git branch:
+- Create a development git branch A (that when tested you will merge to branch B).
+Where A and B can be any branch names.
+- Locally test the branch A exchange via sbt
+- When all tests pass, build the container: `rm -f .docker-compile && make .docker-exec-run TARGET_BRANCH=B`
+- The above command will create a container tagged like: 1.2.3-B
+- Test the exchange container
+- When all tests pass, push it to docker hub: `make docker-push-only TARGET_BRANCH=B`
+- The above command will push the container tagged like 1.2.3-B and latest-B
+- Create a PR to merge your dev branch A to canonical branch B

 ### Todos that may be done in future versions

 - Granular (per org) service ACL support: